nyelonong/nyelonong.github.io/_posts/2016-06-05-marhaban-ya-ramadhan.markdown

 date:   2016-06-05 16:11:39 +0700
 categories: blog
 ---
 Welcome to the holy month.
-When there is so many advantage we can get as human being who believed.
+When there are so many advantages we can get as human being who believed.

 In this month, Allah s.w.t [command us](http://quran.com/2/183):